 “Miss Minna Simpson” by Tom Roberts

-Roberts’ tonal palette with the dark background sets off the white apron, bonnet and lace, pays homage to the much-admired international artists Manet, Whistler and to Velásquez.
+Roberts’ tonal palette with the dark background sets off the white apron, bonnet, and lace pays homage to the much-admired international artists’ Manet, Whistler, and Velásquez.

 Thomas William “Tom” Roberts (1856 – 1931) was an English-born Australian artist.
-After attending art schools in Melbourne, he travelled to Europe in 1881 to further his training, and returned home in 1885, “primed with whatever was the latest in art”.
-He did much to promote “en plein air” painting and encouraged other artists to capture the national life of Australia.
+After attending art schools in Melbourne, he traveled to Europe in 1881 to further his training and returned home in 1885, “primed with whatever was the latest in art.”

 Miss Minna Simpson

 - Medium: Oil on canvas

 - Dimensions: 59.5 (h) x 49.5 (w) cm

 - Died: 1931 (aged 75) – Kallista, Victoria, Australia

 A Tour of the National Gallery of Australia